nareshbvemula/python_service_expose_metrics/README.md

 # Python Service to Expose Custom Metrics
 Custom Python application designed to run on a Kubernetes Cluster to monitor an internet url and provide prometheus metrics.
+Assumptioms:
+  Internlly the service runs on port 5000
+  Port 5000 is mapped to 30000 through kubernetes service Port 30000 should be enabled in the firewall (if any) to access the application URL

 # How to build and deploy
 Clone this repository to the machine where you would like to build and deploy